 Day 3: Inca Trail

-Breakfast will be served at our hotel in Ollantaytambo, and you will meet the Inca Trail group around 7.00 am to drive for about 30 minutes to the village of Piskacucho - KM 82, the beginning of the Inca Trail.
-You will show your passport at the checkpoint and begging the 4-day trek to Machu Picchu.
-The first day is a relatively easy 6 hours hike along flowing streams, visiting small villages and admiring magnificent ancient sites.
-The first campsite is at 3300m – 10826ft and is called Ayapata.
+Breakfast will be served at our hotel in Ollantaytambo, and you will join the Inca Trail group around 7:00 a.m. to drive for approximately 30 minutes to the village of Piskacucho, also known as KM 82, which marks the start of the Inca Trail.
+You will present your passport at the checkpoint and begin the 4-day trek to Machu Picchu.
+The first day features a relatively easy 6-hour hike alongside flowing streams, through small villages, and past impressive ancient sites.
+The first campsite, situated at 3,300 meters (10,826 feet), is known as Ayapata.

 • Distance: 13.5 kilometers / 8 miles